 That’s a lot of health improvements on the traditional blueberry muffin recipe.
 The net result?
 There’s around 153 calories in each muffin.

 The big question?
-Are vegan muffin recipes tasty?
+Are the best vegan muffin recipes tasty?
 After many self-sacrificing taste tests, the answer is a great big YES!

 Are muffins vegan?